joyceeexinyiwang/joyceeexinyiwang.github.io/index.md

 # Hi there, my name is Joyce Wang (王心怡).

-I am an antidisciplinary student researcher interested in data practices, cultural narratives around technology, and community building.
+I am a student researcher interested in cultural narratives around science, technology, and media.

 I was born and raised in Beijing.
 At the moment, I am an undergrad studying Computer Science and Drama (Video and Media Design track) at Carnegie Mellon University.